What is happiness?

 The barriers we create

 We create barriers because we think they will protect us.
-The opposite is true; they just prolong the agony of separation.
+The opposite is true; they prolong the agony of separation.
 A barrier that becomes hardened with time requires more effort to dissolve, but it can still be done.

 Dropping our identity

-Dropping the identity with each issue or piece of conditioning held within our life story enables us to take responsibility for it (even if our human believes something has been done to us and it is not our fault).
+Dropping the identity with each issue or piece of conditioning held within our life story enables us to take responsibility (even if our human believes something has been done to us and it is not our fault).

 This means that everything we identify with can be freed and self-realised.
 Once we become free, we also become limitless; all that stuckness starts to dissolve, setting the ‘Self’ free to flow with universal creation.